sirbrillig/writing-testable-plugins-slides/README.md

 ### What is a unit test?

-Code to test that one piece of a system operates as expected.
+Some code to test that one piece of a system operates as expected.

 ---

+### Unit?
 There are units of different sizes.

 ---